s2005/win-cli-mcp-server/docs/implemented/test_failure_analysis_plan.md

         4. For example, the test for `["C:\\Windows\\System32"]` expects `StringMatching /directory is outside.*C:\Windows\System32/i`.
 The actual message is `"MCP error -32600: The following directory is outside allowed paths: C:\\Windows\\System32.
 Allowed paths are: C:\\Users\\test, D:\\Projects.
 Commands with restricted directory are not allowed to execute."`.
 The regex needs to be updated to match this more detailed format if this detail is desired.
         5. Run `npm test tests/directoryValidator.test.ts`.

-## General Notes:
+## General Notes

 * Use `console.log` or a debugger extensively within the test files and source code to trace execution flow and inspect variable states.
 * Run tests individually using `npm test <test_file_path>` or `jest <test_file_path>` to focus efforts on specific failing areas.
 * The warning "A worker process has failed to exit gracefully..." suggests potential unhandled promises or open handles (like timers, file streams, or child processes) in some tests or in the server teardown logic.
 This should be investigated after the primary functional failures are resolved, possibly by running Jest with the `--detectOpenHandles` flag.

 This plan provides a structured approach to systematically debug and fix the failing tests.